Andre-lab/cubicsym/README.md

 # cubicsym
-Tools for using cubic symmetry with Rosetta
+This package provides various tools for using and modelling cubic symmetry with Rosetta.
+Only the essential functionialities for an enduser is documented below

 ## Generating cubic symmetry files